Christianity in late antiquity: Heresies

 The development of doctrine, the position of orthodoxy, and the relationship between the various opinions is a matter of continuing academic debate.
 Since most Christians today subscribe to the doctrines established by the Nicene Creed, modern Christian theologians tend to regard the early debates as a unified orthodox position (see also Proto-orthodox Christianity and Palaeo-orthodoxy) against a minority of heretics.
 Other scholars, drawing upon, among other things, distinctions between Jewish Christians, Pauline Christians, and other groups such as Gnostics and Marcionites, argue that early Christianity was fragmented, with contemporaneous competing orthodoxies.

 Nicene and Post-Nicene Fathers

 Later Church Fathers wrote volumes of theological texts, including Augustine, Gregory Nazianzus, Cyril of Jerusalem, Ambrose of Milan, Jerome, and others.
 What resulted was a golden age of literary and scholarly activity unmatched since the days of Virgil and Horace.
 Some of these fathers, such as John Chrysostom and Athanasius, suffered exile, persecution, or martyrdom from Arian Byzantine Emperors.
-Many of their writings are translated into English in the compilations of Nicene and Post-Nicene Fathers.
+A number of their writings are translated into English in the compilations of Nicene and Post-Nicene Fathers.